foleyb25/oai-theme-generator/README.md

 As of now, it's set to create 8 and exactly 8 colors for the color scheme.
 If the AI does not return 8 colors as specified, the request will fail.
 Simple fix will be implemented soon.

+### Image Retrieval Authentication issues

+The image url that is returned from OpenAI is good for a limited amountj of time then Authentication issues happen.
+The developer will need to download the image and save it in their own form of storage.
+Image compression is needed as well.

 ## Future Implementations

 ### Fine tune the inputs